VanadeysHaven/LegacyHub/README.md

       - Gives full access to all gadgets. lchub.cosmetic.gadget.paintball
-        - Gives access to the paintball gun + 3 base colors (Blue, Yellow, Red)
+        - Gives access to the paintball gun + 3 base colors (Blue, Yellow, Red) lchub.cosmetic.gadget.paintball.<number>
+          - Gives player acces to color of the paintball gun.
+Number corresponds to the data value of stained clay.